John Stanley-19 May 1355.

 ‘But it wasn’t.
 We were never given access to the original documents.
 There was a separate stream, clerics, those with ambitions for the church.
 They had a separate curriculum.
 They were given access to the ancient documents.’

-‘I was emphatically not interested in becoming a cleric but I made friends with some of the clerics.
+‘I was emphatically not interested in becoming a cleric but I made friends with some of them.
 They talked to me as if it was a great secret.
-They told me what they discovered and how that was interpreted by the monks.
+They told me what they discovered and how that was interpreted by the monks.’

 ‘It is all consistent with the context of what is happening on the hill.
 In a festival of the moon, Amunet could be expected to be dominant.
-However, why did these Egyptian gods have such a prominent place in this ceremony?’
+However, why did these Egyptian gods have such a prominent place in this ceremony?
+I think I have been told that the celebration of the new moon was or is predominantly a Jewish tradition, but I suppose that might have originated in Egypt?
 He looked off into the distance.
 ‘And, to repeat your question why was the Earl involved in all this?’

 John found himself saying, ‘If he has not told us, we need not know.’